links-ads/safers-dashboard-api/README.md

-# safers-gateway
+# safers-dashboard-api
-Common API Gateway for SAFERS

-This API provides the backend for the safers-dashboard.
+This API provides the backend for the safers-dashboard-app.

 ## components